Anupam0-0/CS50-Submissions/README.md

 # CS50x
-Here you would find all the projects of my CS50x course.
+Here you will find all the projects, notes, and materials of my CS50x course.